01 of 15

 Make a Needle Felted Ball for the Miniature Cat's Head

 Start the head of your miniature cat by rolling a group of roving fibers into a loose ball between the palms of your hands.
 The ball will be about 1 inch in diameter for a 1:12 scale cat depending on the breed of cat you are making.

 Lay your ball on your felting foam or mat, and start pushing your coarsest needle through the ball to felt it.
 I used a # 38 needle to start to form the cat's head.

 Poke the needle through the ball in a straight up and down motion (watch out for your fingers the... needles are sharp and jagged!)
 These needles break easily so always work straight up and down.
-The needles must be pushed in far enough to catch the fibres in the cut edges of the needle, you need to poke more than the tip of the needle through the roving fibers.
-As you felt, keep one side of your ball unfelted, that will be the neck where you will attached the head to the body.
+The needles must be pushed in far enough to catch the fibers in the cut edges of the needle, you need to poke more than the tip of the needle through the roving fibers.
+As you felt, keep one side of your ball unfelted, that will be the neck where you will attach the head to the body.

 When you have the head ball roughly the size you need, begin to shape it to a slight point on one side away from the neck where the cat's nose will be.Continue to 9 of 15 below.

 Make and Add the Ears to the Miniature Cat's Head